coolsriram/alg/README.md

 # alg
-my first repository. plan is to have some basic algorithm examples and is purely for my understanding &amp; might sound gibberish.
+my first repository.
+Plan is to have some basic algorithm examples and is meant purely for my understanding, might sound gibberish for others.